-1917 Bridge in Maine’s Acadia National Park is Only One Made Completely of Cobblestones
+Bridge Within Maine’s Acadia National Park is Only One Made Completely of Cobblestones

-A piece of history lies within the expansive and beautiful Acadia National Park up in Maine.
+A piece of history lies within the expansive and beautiful Acadia National Park in northern Maine.

 Cobblestone Bridge is situated "on private land outside park boundaries on the Gardiner-Mitchell Hill-Jordan Stream Road", according to the National Park Service.
 Like much of Maine, it is quite photogenic: